TUITION & FINANCIAL AID

 Coach V Memorial Award

-The Dave Viviano “Coach V” Memorial Award was established by Pat Viviano and her daughters and son in loving memory of their husband and father, Dave.
-Coach V spent 40+ years as a basketball coach at Lutheran High School, Immanuel St. Charles, and Grace Chapel.
-This completed form must be received by April 14, 2025 in order to be reviewed by the selection committee for the 2025-2026 school year.
+The Dave Viviano “Coach V” Memorial Award was established by Pat Viviano and her children in loving memory of Dave Viviano, who coached basketball for over 40 years at Lutheran High School, Immanuel St. Charles and Grace Chapel.

 Derek Griffitts Memorial Award